Parking

 When should parking lot construction planning start?

-Can parking lot construction be phased around active operations or tenant deadlines?
+Can parking lot construction be phased around building turnover or active operations?

-What usually puts the schedule at risk on parking lot construction jobs?
+What usually puts the schedule at risk on parking lot construction projects in Pflugerville?

-What does closeout look like for parking lot construction?
+What does closeout look like for parking lot construction in Pflugerville?